Public Speaking in Fremantle

 Gateway Toastmasters, October 1998

-Peter Nichols and Jan Ford ran a Speechcraft course for six weeks. in July and August, 1998.
+David Nicholas ran a Speechcraft course for six weeks. in July and August, 1998 with help from Peter Nichols and Jan Ford.
 At the last meeting, the group decided to continue on, and recruit more members.
 The Club quickly got to Charter strength.
 Victoria Quay was the Sponsor Club, Peter Nichols and Jan Ford were Founders, and David Nicholas and Glenn Wright were Mentors.

 Western Founders, April 1999